Lovinity/wwsu/README.md

             ...
         ]
 ### /songs/get
 Get an array of tracks from the automation system.
-This was designed to be used with the track request system.
+ - If ID is not specified, this will only return songs that fall in the configured music categories.
  - For performance reasons, song.category, song.request, and song.spins will only be included if ID was specified in the request parameters.
 #### Request
 | key | criteria |